Foreclosure auction

 Mount Clemens, MI 48043

-Those who wish to consult with an attorney about this notice and pending tax foreclosure may go to the State Bar of Michigan’s legal resource and referral web page at or may call 800-968-0738 for assistance in finding private legal counsel.
+Those who wish to consult with an attorney about this notice or pending tax foreclosure may go to the State Bar of Michigan’s legal resource and referral web page at or may call 800-968-0738 for assistance in finding private legal counsel.